-In 2021, Keyera's management and Board worked to advance the integration of climate-related risks and opportunities into corporate strategy, risk management processes, and capital investment frameworks.
-These advancements led to the further development of Keyera's energy transition strategy, founded on a parallel path approach designed to lower both emissions and operating costs from Keyera's base operations, while at the same time pursuing strategic, lower-carbon commercial opportunities arising from the energy transition.
-Keyera intends to continue to reduce emissions from base operations by optimizing our assets, investing in technology, supporting renewables, and exploring the use of carbon capture, utilization, and storage (CCUS) in operations.
-With regards to pursuing energy transition, Keyera is exploring low-carbon service opportunities and new business models that leverage Keyera's existing asset base, core competencies, and strong customer relationships.
+In 2022, Keyera's management and Board continued to advance the integration of climate-related risks and opportunities into corporate strategy, risk management processes, and capital investment frameworks.
+These advancements support Keyera's approach to planning for the energy transition by seeking to lower both emissions and operating costs from Keyera's base operations, while pursuing strategic, lower-carbon commercial opportunities.
+Keyera intends to continue to reduce emissions from base operations by pursuing operational efficiencies, optimizing the utilization of its assets, investing in technology and exploring the use of carbon capture, utilization, and storage (CCUS) in its operations.
+With regards to pursuing energy transition opportunities, Keyera is exploring low-carbon services and new business models that leverage its existing asset base, core competencies, and strong customer relationships.

 In support of Keyera's commitment to reduce emissions and encourage meaningful participation in the energy transition, Keyera's management and Board established GHG targets in 2021.
 Using 2019 as the baseline year, Keyera committed to reducing its emissions intensity by 25% by 2025 and by 50% by 2035.
 The short-term target is expected to be met through planned commercially-viable investments, including the completion of Gathering & Processing optimization efforts, technology deployments, and anticipated start-up of existing lower emissions-intensity assets.
 The longer-term target is intended to focus efforts and incentivize future strategic decision-making that enable Keyera to successfully advance its participation in the energy transition.
+By the end of 2021, Keyera had reduced its emissions intensity by approximately 12 percent from its 2019 baseline.
+To support the execution of Keyera's energy transition plan and steady growth of Keyera's business, Keyera established comprehensive emissions modelling and a capital investment decision framework that guides the evaluation of opportunities and capital allocation decision making.
+Acquisitions, divestitures, and major projects/products/service offerings undergo a comprehensive screening against this framework.
+The screening process is designed to ensure Keyera remains focused on core strategic elements, properly evaluates financial impact and risk, and continues to align with its ESG priorities.